vtaymany/code-quiz/README.md

 ## Roadmap

 - The next step from here is to decide what we would like to do with the data
-  - If we would like to send the users score back to a database to be compared with other users we should look into server side api's
+  - If we would like to send the users score back to a database to be compared with other users we should look into server-side api's
-- We should add some form validation for the initals input form
+- We should add some form validation for the initials input form

 ## Screenshots